Hedgesville, West Virginia

 Hedgesville is a town in Berkeley County, West Virginia, United States, in the state's Eastern Panhandle region.
 The population was 300 at the 2020 census.
-The town sits on WV 9, roughly 13 miles east of Berkeley Springs.
-In addition to its legal definition, Hedgesville has come to be the common name for the large and sparsely inhabited area of West Virginia's Eastern Panhandle bordered by the Potomac River to the North and East, a southern border defined roughly by an imaginary line from the city of Martinsburg to the tip of Virginia, and Berkeley Springs to the West.
+The town sits on West Virginia Route 9, roughly 13 mi east of Berkeley Springs.
+In addition to its legal definition, Hedgesville has come to be the common name for the large and sparsely inhabited area of West Virginia's Eastern Panhandle that is bordered to the north and east by the Potomac River, to the south by an imaginary line from the city of Martinsburg to the tip of Virginia, and to the west by Berkeley Springs.

 History

-Up to the 18th Century, the area was home to the Tuscarora people.
+Until the 18th century, the area was home to the Tuscarora people.
 The Hedgesville area was subsequently settled by William Snodgrass, who arrived in the American colonies in 1700.
-William Snodgrass is buried in the cemetery of Tuscarora Presbyterian Church in Berkeley County, West Virginia.
+Snodgrass was buried in the cemetery of Tuscarora Presbyterian Church in what is now Berkeley County, West Virginia.

 Officially established by an act of the Virginia General Assembly on February 11, 1836, the Town of Hedgesville was laid out in 1832 along the old Warm Springs Road (now West Virginia Route 9) and named for the prominent local Hedges family.
 In 1854, Hedgesville was officially incorporated by the General Assembly.
 The act of incorporation provided for a town council consisting of seven trustees, but the act was amended in 1858 so that a mayor could be added to the council.
-Hedgesville is a National Register Historic District.
+Hedgesville Historic District was listed on the U.S. National Register of Historic Places in 1980.